bitfield/script/README.md

 ## Dirname

-`Dirname()` reads a list of pathnames from the pipe, one per line, and returns a pipe which contains only the parent directories of each pathname (so, for example, `/usr/local/bin/foo` would become just `/usr/local/bin`).
+`Dirname()` reads a list of file paths from the pipe, one per line, and returns a pipe which contains only the parent directories of each pathname (so, for example, `/usr/local/bin/foo` would become just `/usr/local/bin`).
 This is the complement of [Basename](#basename).

 If a line is empty, `Dirname()` will convert it to a single dot: `.` (this is the behaviour of Unix `dirname` and the Go standard library's `filepath.Dir`).